Cliff swallow: Habitat and distribution

 The cliff swallows' wintering grounds have been recorded as South American countries, such as Southern Brazil, Uruguay, and parts of Argentina.
-However, their behavior and populations have yet to be extensively studied on their wintering grounds leaving room for new information about this species.
+However, their behaviour and populations have yet to be extensively studied on their wintering grounds leaving room for new information about this species.
 The cliff swallows are long-distance day-migrants that generally travel along the North American coastlines.
 The Eastern populations travel through Florida, and the Western populations through Mexico and Central America down to their destinations.
 Flocks containing large numbers of cliff swallows have been recorded migrating together, but whether they stay together or disperse to different locations is unknown.

 Swallows of Capistrano

 The cliff swallow is famous for their regular migration to San Juan Capistrano, California.
 They nest at the church of Mission San Juan Capistrano, where their annual migration is culturally celebrated.
 A 1940 song by Leon René, "When the Swallows Come Back to Capistrano", celebrates this event.